monster-js/monster-js/docs/cli/what-is-monster-js-cli.md

 # Introduction

-The **Weco JS CLI** is a command-line interface tool designed to simplify and enhance your development experience with Weco JS projects.
-With a focus on efficiency and ease of use, the Weco JS CLI provides a suite of commands to:
+The **Monster JS CLI** is a command-line interface tool designed to simplify and enhance your development experience with Monster JS projects.
+With a focus on efficiency and ease of use, the Monster JS CLI provides a suite of commands to:

 * **Create new projects** with pre-configured setups.
 * **Run development servers** for real-time testing and debugging.